neoforged/Documentation/docs/misc/commands.md

 `Commands#literal` starts a literal builder, `#then` attaches a child node, and `#executes` supplies a `Command` callback whose returned `int` is the result count reported back to the caller, often indicating how many players were affected.
 The example above registers `/mymod reload` and `/mymod reload force`.

+To register a client side only command use `RegisterClientCommandsEvent`.

 :::note
 For more advanced command trees that require registry access, `RegisterCommandsEvent#getBuildContext` provides a `CommandBuildContext` that can be passed to argument types that require it.
 :::